Tips for Using Taxis and Private Drivers in Fiji

 3. Be Aware!
 There are Registered and Non-registered Options

 Taxi drivers need to be registered with the Fijian government and display their license like in most countries.
 This ensures that they comply with current laws and abide by the legal safety standards.
 Many unregistered local carriers, although cheaper, simply have a bench at the back of a truck to carry people around.
 It is also worth noting that most travel insurances will not cover you if you use a non-registered taxi driver.
+Find out more about carriers in our guide to Minivans & Carrier Vans in Fiji.

 4. You Can Hire Taxis and Drivers for a Whole Day